lufarius/100-days-of-code/r1-log.md

 Why does freecodecamp use a lot of ID's in there Projects when people usually use Class?
 I guess I'll figure this out later, Continued to work on Product Landing Page.

 Link--No Link Today

+### R1D12
+Uber sucks for this challenge, missed a day due to work.
+HTML and CSS progress.

+Link--No Link Today